-The ratings reflect that Nimir Industrial Chemicals Limited (hereinafter referred to as 'NICL or 'the Company') demonstrated consistent growth and a strong position in the domestic oleo chemicals and chlor alkali products manufacturing industry.
+The ratings reflect that Nimir Industrial Chemicals Limited (hereinafter referreSd to as 'NICL or 'the Company') demonstrated consistent growth and a strong position in the domestic oleo chemicals and chlor alkali products manufacturing industry.
 Under the Caustic soda market there exist competition to which it stands buoyant.
-The Company enjoys a strong customer base (includes multinational FMCGs), stable margins, and generated persistent profitability.
-NICL product portfolio is welldiversified and mainly concentrated in Oleochemicals followed by Chlor-Alkali and Aerosols.
+The Company enjoys a strong customer base (including multinational FMCGs) and generates persistent profitability.
+NICL product portfolio is well-diversified and mainly concentrated in Oleochemicals followed by Chlor-Alkali and Aerosols.
+During the period under review, the Company has successfully completed all the capacity expansion projects, such as oleo chemical plants expansion, and chlor alkali plants expansion.
+As a part of the diversification strategy a new plant, related to liquid chlorine paraffin wax (CPW) has also achieved commercial operation recently, which is an import substitution.
 The Company has followed a vertical integrated down-the-chain strategy and for that purpose, they have 3rd party manufacturing to provide a one-window solution to their customers.
-The Company has observed significant growth in their revenues mainly on account of change in consumption patterns of items like soaps, Sanitizers etc after COVID-19.
-The execution and completion of expansionary projects have further beefed up their top line.
-The Company's future profitability growth needs to keep in check on account of the increase in energy prices (one of the main components of COS) as oil prices continue to increase, the application of the super tax on LSM and upward sloping interest rates yield curve.
-However, the first issue can be addressed as Company has planned to produce energy through a coal plant in future and Company has some cushion against a hike in interest rates as long-term borrowings mainly consist of TERF (Subsidized borrowing from SBP).
-Advanced production facilities alongside an experienced management team transpire into operational efficiencies.
+The topline of the Company showed ~34.3% growth during 9MFY23, mainly due to inflationary impact, and slightly better volumes.
+However, margins showed some dilution due to consistent increase in interest rates and associated borrowing costs.
+As a part of cost efficiency and control measures, a new 20 megawatts powerhouse (Coal + Biomass) is now fully operational and expected to bring sizeable savings.
+Going forward, the company is focusing on its exports (oleo chemicals & CPW) and to serve this purpose a wholly-owned subsidiary is incorporated in Azerbaijan.
+The Company's future profitability growth needs to keep in check on account of rising inflation/interest rates, rupee depreciation, and the application of the super tax.
+The operations of the Company are benefited by advanced production facilities alongside an experienced management team and a strong control environment.
 The Company has a considerable amount of trade receivables which according to management representation are due to MNC and inflationary pressures mainly elevating the receivables level.
 The Company has expanded its capacity to cope with the demand is expected to boost revenues and contribute to the bottom line.
 The Company's envisioned strategic interface will bear fruits in years to come.
 Well-devised pricing strategy indexed with dollar rates hedges against exchange risk, since the Company imports various palm oil products as its major raw materials.
-The Company has a leveraged capital structure with strong coverages and cash flows.
-However, the recent increase in the policy rate will affect the finance cost in the short term.
-The leveraging increased as the Company utilized short-term borrowings to meet its working capital needs, which is expected to remain high as the Company is underway toward capacity expansion/optimization.
+The Company's financial risk profile is characterized by moderate coverages and cashflows and working capital cycle.
+The capital structure is leveraged, where borrowings are comprising mix of short-term for working capital management and long-term for CAPEX.

 The ratings are dependent on sustaining margins and profitability in line with business expansion.
-Prudent management of working capital and retaining strong coverages during the expansion are critical.
+Prudent management of working capital and retaining strong coverages are critical.
 Successful expansion and translation of the same in revenues is important.

-Disclosure Name of Rated Entity NIMIR Industrial Chemicals Limited Type of Relationship Solicited Purpose of the Rating Entity Rating Applicable Criteria Methodology Corporate Rating(Jun-22),Methodology Correlation Between Long-term & Short-term Rating Scales(Jun-22),Methodology Rating Modifiers(Jun-22) Related Research Sector Study Chemical(Jul-22) Rating Analysts Muhammad Harris Ghaffar harris.ghaffar@pacra.com +92-42-35869504
+Disclosure Name of Rated Entity NIMIR Industrial Chemicals Limited Type of Relationship Solicited Purpose of the Rating Entity Rating Applicable Criteria Methodology Corporate Rating(Jun-22),Methodology Correlation Between Long-term & Short-term Rating Scales(Jun-22),Methodology Rating Modifiers(Jun-22) Related Research Sector Study Chemical(Jul-23) Rating Analysts Sohail Ahmed Qureshi sohail.ahmed@pacra.com +92-42-35869504